buithanhlongcb/Nightcrow_Auto_Detect_Attack/README.md

 ## Feature:
 **Attack Detection**: Uses image to detect attack patterns from players.
 Automatically relocates to the village when an attack is detected.

-**Sending Discord**: When detected attack, discord will receive the notify.
+**Sending Discord Notify**: When detected attack, discord will receive the notify.

 ### Tutorial:
 ![Untitled](https://github.com/user-attachments/assets/720f7116-e851-4850-acb8-c1e7050e5eb0)